SoftwareTestingTrends/ai-tester-kit/docs/ai-tools/more-tools.md

 * [Carbonate](https://carbonate.dev/) - Write automated browser tests in plain English.
 Carbonate turns simple language driven instructions into end-to-end tests.
 * [Meticulous](https://www.meticulous.ai/) - Cover the 1000s of edge cases of your application - without writing or maintaining a single test.
 * [DiffBlue](https://www.diffblue.com/) - Autonomous AI-powered unit test writing for Java programming language.
+* [Checkie.ai](https://checkie.ai/) - The AI agents check for bugs on your app for basic UI, UX, Accessibility, Usability, JavaScript errors, and basic GDPR and OWASP issues.
+The agents also check your app in the most common screen sizes.

 ## Let's Watch
 ### ChatGPT